nograx/ioBroker.zendure-solarflow/README.md

 -->

 ## Changelog
-### 5.2.0-alpha.8 (2026-08-29)

-- Compare full SN number instead of suffix only

-### 5.2.0-alpha.7 (2026-08-29)

-- Correct IP of device if it is not correctly in cloud device list and detected by mDNS

-### 5.2.0-alpha.6 (2026-08-29)

-- Process direct properties of smart meters which are not nested under "properties"

-### 5.2.0-alpha.5 (2026-08-28)
+### **WORK IN PROGRESS**

-- Add more logging for zenSDK process in mDNS discovery
+- Add support for Solarflow 3000/4000 Mix AC+ and 4000 Mix Pro via mDNS auto-discovery

-### 5.2.0-alpha.4 (2026-08-28)

-- Fix zenSDK support for Smart Meter 3CT and Smart Meter D0
+- Add support for Smart Meter 3CT and Smart Meter D0 (read-only zenSDK accessories, with proper power state names/units and no control or packData states)
+- Correct a device's IP via mDNS if it no longer matches the (stale or wrong) IP from the cloud device list
+- Process zenSDK measurements reported directly on the response instead of nested under "properties" (affects Smart Meter 3CT/D0)
+- Enable "mDNS discovery" by default, including for existing instances that never had this setting saved - you must disable this option in settings if not desired

 For older changes see [CHANGELOG_OLD.md](CHANGELOG_OLD.md).